 Tawa pulao is a hearty, filling meal that can satiate anytime, anywhere hunger while pleasing the appetite.
 It is a rice meal combined with an array of veggies in the dish - cauliflower, potatoes, tomatoes, carrot - paired with a host of spices for that overwhelming aroma and taste.

 Here, we show you how to make this tawa pulao in your kitchen, replicating the typical Mumbai-style of making this dish.
 This tawa pulao or pav bhaji pulao, with its authenticity, will teleport you to the lively city of Mumbai.
+This dish is a must-have for lovers of the street-style snack.
 The recipe is provided by known food vlogger Manjula Jain, who has shared the recipe video on her YouTube channel, 'Manjula's Kitchen'.

 About Neha GroverLove for reading roused her writing instincts.
 Neha is guilty of having a deep-set fixation with anything caffeinated.
 When she is not pouring out her nest of thoughts onto the screen, you can see her reading while sipping on coffee.